shyamgovind/about-puppet/2016.4/01 - Using Forge module - NTP example.md

 }
 ```

 That's it.
 You can call this class, like above, from PE console _or_ write it in another class _or_ classify in site.pp to apply globally.
-Best thing is, unlike our code this works for all the supported platforms - not just RHEL and Ubuntu.
+Best thing is, unlike our code, this works for all the supported platforms - not just RHEL and Ubuntu.

-_( Don't fret, if you don't know all the ways !
+_( Don't fret, if you don't know all the ways to classify & attach a class !
 PE console is enough in most cases.
 Create Node groups for NTP servers and clients.
 Attach the "ntp" class to them.
 The "servers" & "restrict" go as parameters to the class "ntp".
 You just have to copy the rest as values to the parameter in the console, based on what you are configuring. )_

 ![passing parameters](https://github.com/shyamgovind/puppet-cheat-sheets/blob/master/img/passing%20parameters%20ntp.png)